jonfpersson/Code-Crust/docs/_posts/2023-01-11-Configuring terminal tools.markdown

 {% endhighlight %}

 Finally, this is how my zshrc looks.
-Im using PowerLevel10k as my theme, which I strongly recommend.
+I'm using PowerLevel10k as my theme, which I strongly recommend.
 Install it by running following command.

 {% highlight shell %}